 This track departs from a well-established basis in Neuroscience, supplemented with knowledge about behavioural and cognitive neuroscience.
 The focus of this track lies, first, in the challenge to connect different aggregate levels at which brain function can be studied: from single neurons, via circuits and networks, to behaviour and cognition.
 Second, we focus on brain disorders: how are their symptoms manifested neurophysiologically, and which techniques can be used for treatment.
 These connections will be studied by relating single-neuron operations to activity at the mesoscopic level (e.g. electroencephalography, EEG) and behaviour.

 This track starts off with the course Advanced Cognitive Neurobiology and Clinical Neurophysiology (12 EC), bringing you up to speed on the main themes and methods in these fields.
-This course is followed by two more specialised, in-depth courses, concerning data analysis (MATLAB Applied to Neuronal Data, 6 EC) and network models and neuronal correlates of consciousness (Neural Models, Representations and Consciousness, 6 EC).
+This course is followed by a more specialised, in-depth course, concerning network models and neuronal correlates of consciousness (Neural Models, Representations and Consciousness, 6 EC).
+The course on data analysis (MATLAB Applied to Neuronal Data, 6 EC) is an elective.
 Overall, students following this track will specialise themselves in expertise linking cellular, systems and cognitive processes and will learn to translate their knowledge into innovative applications such as brain-machine interfaces and other tools for clinical neurophysiology.